omichelsen/ole.michelsen.dk/public/blog/making-an-offline-webapp-with-service-workers.md

         });
     }

-Then in the service worker we send an update message when a new version have been downloaded (partial code from the `fetch` handler):
+In the service worker we send an update message when a new version have been downloaded (partial code from the `fetch` handler):

     ...
     if (response) {